flagpole buying tips

 - Traditional and popular method for raising and lowering flag

-- Upgrades such as heavy- duty truck, double halyard systems available
+- Upgrades such as heavy-duty truck and double halyard systems available

-The type of installation you select may be influenced by your location, civic ordinances or restrictions and the aesthetic look you desire for your display.
-Ground Set, Shoe Base, Hinged-Based and Wall Mounted are all options for installation of your flagpole.
+The type of installation you select may be influenced by your location, civic ordinances/restrictions, and the aesthetic look you desire for your display.
+Ground Set, Shoe Base, Hinge-Base, and Wall-Mount are all options for your flagpole installation.

 - 10% of the flagpole's height is embedded below ground in a concrete foundation

-- Our Flagpoles' listed height reflects the above-ground height after installation
+- The listed height for our flagpoles reflect the above-ground height after installation

-Shoe Base installation involves a support structure and hardware, which normally includes a set of anchor bolts, embedded into an area of concrete.
+Shoe Base Installation: This installation involves a support structure and hardware, which normally includes a set of anchor bolts, embedded into an area of concrete.
+Things to note about Shoe Base installation:

 - Flagpoles with a butt diameter of 3" or larger may be installed with Shoe Base

-Hinged-Based or Tiltng Flagpole installation is a design that includes a hinged-base attachment installed into the ground, allowing them to be lowered and laid flat on the ground.
+Hinge-Base or Tilting Flagpole Installation: This installation is a design that includes a hinge-base attachment installed into the ground, allowing them to be lowered and laid flat on the ground.
+Things to note about Hinge-Base or Tilting Flagpole installation:

 - Reduced cost of servicing the flagpole accessories